 15. Amazake

-Creamy with a natural mild sweetness, Amazake is a popular Japanese hot drink during Hina Matsuri as a non-alcoholic option to shirozake (白酒), a sweet white sake, which is traditionally served on this day.
+Creamy with a natural mild sweetness, Amazake is a popular Japanese hot drink during Hina Matsuri, serving as a non-alcoholic option to shirozake (白酒), a sweet white sake traditionally served on this day.

 16. Hina Arare (Sweet Rice Crispy) & Hina Ame (Candy)

 On Hinamatsuri, kids enjoy eating these rice crispy snacks (hina arare.) and candies (hina ame).
-The rice crackers are coated with sugar but it’s not too sweet and has a nice crisp texture.
+The rice crackers are coated with sugar, but they’re not too sweet and have a nice crisp texture.

 You can purchase these colorful treats in Japanese grocery stores starting around February.